idiosyncratics001/ThuleJS-scopes/1.0.2/README.md

 }
 new scopes(scopesOptions);
 ```
-*By default if no scopes path is given, it will look for 'scopes' in the root directory.
+*By default if no scopes path and/or dir is given, it will look for 'scopes' in the app root directory.
 In previous versions a scopes directory was created if not present, however this practice is discontinued and an error is thrown instead.
 <br/>*